 We anticipate that capital spending for the year ending December 31, 2016 will exceed capital spending in 2015 and estimate that capital expenditures for 2016 will range from \$150 million to \$185 million as we increase the number of airborne equipment installations including 2Ku, continue to execute our international expansion strategy and upgrade certain aircraft operated by our airline partners to ATG-4 and 2Ku.
 We expect our capital expenditures, net of deferred airborne lease incentives, which we estimate will range from \$40 million to \$50 million, to range from \$110 million to \$135 million for the year ending December 31, 2016.
 We anticipate that capital spending for the year ending December 31, 2017 will range from \$220 million to \$265 million as we increase the number of airborne equipment installations including 2Ku, continue to execute our international expansion strategy and upgrade certain aircraft operated by our airline partners to 2Ku.
-We expect our capital expenditures, net of deferred airborne lease incentives, which we estimate will range from \$80 million to \$100 million, to range from \$140 million to \$165 million to the year ending December 31, 2017.
+We expect our capital expenditures, net of deferred airborne lease incentives, which we estimate will range from \$80 million to \$100 million, to range from \$140 million to \$165 million for the year ending December 31, 2017.
 We anticipate that capital spending for the year ending December 31, 2018 will range from \$315 million to \$400 million as we increase the number of airborne equipment installations including 2Ku, continue to execute our international expansion strategy and upgrade certain aircraft operated by our airline partners to 2Ku.
-We expect our capital expenditures, net of deferred airborne lease incentives, which we estimate will range from \$150 million to \$105 mi
+We expect our capital expenditures, net of deferred airborne lease incentives, which we estimate will range from \$145 million to \$195 million, to range from \$170 million to \$205 million for the year ending December 31, 2018.
+We are evaluating the possibility of accelerating 2Ku installations in 2017 and 2018 which would further increase our capital expenditures.
+Our expected ranges of capital expenditures for the years ending December 31, 2016, 2017 and 2018 does not include approximately \$50 million of investment required for th